How Long Should I Bike for a Good Workout

 Tip:

-Add short standing climbs or sprints to activate more leg muscles.
+Add short standing climbs or sprints to work more muscles in your legs.

 5. For Recovery or Light Activity

-On rest days, a short and gentle ride helps your muscles recover and keeps your body moving.
+A short, gentle ride on your rest days helps your muscles heal and keeps your body moving.

 • Recommended time: